Українська

 Volodymyra Korolenka Street, 1 Poltava

-The house of the merchant Vozdvyzhenskyi (Vozdvyzhenko) in Zinkiv served as a meeting place for the nobility before the Soviet-Ukrainian war.
+The house of the merchant Vozdvyzhenskyi (Vozdvyzhenko) in Zinkiv served as a meeting place for the nobility before the Bolshevik coup of 1917.

 Vozdvyzhenskyi was the son of a poor burgher from Zinkiv, who traded in tar.
 Thanks to his entrepreneurial talent, he became a famous industrialist: he built a brick factory, oil mills, and a mill.
 Later, he began to build high-rise buildings in Zinkiv.